Billionaire Profile

 In-Depth Profile

 Riley Peart Bechtel was born on March 25, 1952, in Alameda County, California.
-He is the great-grandson of Warren A. Bechtel, who founded the Bechtel Corporation.
-His parents were Elizabeth Hogan and Stephen Bechtel Jr., who also served as chairman and CEO of the company.
-Riley attended The Thacher School, a boarding school.
-He earned a bachelor's degree in political science and psychology from the University of California, Davis, and a combined JD/MBA from Stanford University in 1977.
+He is the great-grandson of Warren A. Bechtel, who founded the Bechtel Corporation in 1898.
+His parents were Elizabeth Hogan and Stephen D. Bechtel Jr., the former chairman and CEO of Bechtel.
+Riley attended The Thacher School and earned bachelor's degrees from the University of California, Davis, and a combined Juris Doctor (JD) and Master of Business Administration (MBA) from Stanford University in 1977.

 Rise to Success